 Where to find Buckeyes or Horse Chestnuts for making soap

-They can be found lounging under the sapindus saponaria species of tree which grows mostly in the Central and Eastern US and more temperate parts of Canada.
+They can be found lounging under the Aesculus hippocastanum tree, which is a species of flowering plant in the soapberry (there's a hint here in the name!) and lychee family Sapindaceae that grows mostly in the Central and Eastern US, Europe and more temperate parts of Canada.
 Buckeyes have little value and are inedible to humans, though you might need to fight some squirrels for them.
 But, if there are any of these magnificent trees growing near you, the nuts can be collected to make chestnut soap.
 We collect a few handfuls each day while out walking our dog, economising on time and getting some fresh air at the same time.

 So please don’t go buy them from the other side of the world based our recommendation, for a couple of reasons - they are an invaluable and dwindling resource for poorer populations, so beyond stripping them of a resource, there is the carbon footprint reality of shipping anything from across the ocean to consider.
 We have access to alternative eco-friendly soaps and cleaners, but most of the world does not.

 So, for those lucky enough to find some kicking around on the sidewalk in your neighborhood, here’s the skinny on how to make soap from buckeyes or horse chestnuts!

 How to tell the difference between chestnuts and buckeyes?

 For identifying them to be sure you’re using the right ones, note that Sweet Chestnuts have many long spikes that almost look fluffy from a distance.
 There are fewer spikes on Horse Chestnuts or Buckeyes - giving a smoother appearance to their outer shells, and they are much shorter, as seen in the images below.